threefoldtech/info_grid/src/documentation/farmers/farmerbot/farmerbot_information.md

 ## Can't Find the Logs

 If you can't find the logs of the Farmerbot, make sure that you ran the bot before!
-Once the Farmerbot runs, it should print logs in a file called `farmerbot.log` in the directory where it is running.
+Once the Farmerbot runs, it prints logs in a file called `farmerbot.log` in the directory where it is running.

 You can try a search for any files under the home directory with the `.log` extension in case it's been moved:

 ```
 find ~/ -name '*.log'
 ```

+If you've deleted the log file while the bot is running, the log files won't be recreated.
+In this case, you will need to restart the bot, e.g. `systemctl restart farmerbot`.
+The bot will then automatically create a log file.

 # Questions and Feedback